tsujitsuji7/predict-CH/Readme.md

 python3 predict_CH.py

-Enter the host element of the A-site
+Enter the host element occupying the A-site

 Ex:Ba

 Ba

-Enter the valence of the A-site
+Enter the valence of the A-site host element

 Ex:2

 2

-Enter the host ratio of A-site

-Enter the host element of the B-site
+Enter the host element occupying the B-site

 Ex:Zr

 Zr

-Enter the valence of the B-host
+Enter the valence of the B-site host element

 Ex:4

 4

-Enter the host ratio of B-site
+Enter the fraction that describes the composition of the B-site host element

 Ex:0.8

 0.8

-Enter the dopant element of B-site
+Enter the dopant element occupying the B-site

 Ex:Sc